 Here, I discuss a series of papers with common electorate profiles (from Figure 1) and common experimental design elements.
-Forsythe, Myerson, Rietz and Weber (1993 and 1996) begin this research with baselines documenting that, without coordinating signals, the Condorcet Loser problem is very real in experimental elections.
-Then, they show that both polls and repeated elections can overcome the problem, leading to Duvergertype effects.
-Rietz, Myerson and Weber (1998) discuss how campaign finance levels can coordinate voters and discuss the efficiency and rationality of campaigns.
-Gerber, Morton and Rietz (1996) study the effects of runoff elections in these split-majority electorates.
+Forsythe et al. (1993, 1996) begin this research with baselines documenting that, without coordinating signals, the Condorcet Loser problem is very real in experimental elections.
+Then, they show that both polls and repeated elections can overcome the problem, leading to Duverger-type effects.
+Rietz, Myerson, and Weber (1998) discuss how campaign finance levels can coordinate voters and discuss the efficiency and rationality of campaigns.
+Gerber, Morton, and Rietz (1996) study the effects of runoff elections in these split-majority electorates.
 Each paper analyzes a series of elections with the same electorate profile.
 Here, I discuss the equilibria to the voting game (Figure 2) and summarize how subjects use strategic coordination based on pre-election signals to overcome the Condorcet Loser problem (Figure 3).

-2 The Experiments
+2. The Experiments

-2.1 Common Procedures
+2.1.
+Common Procedures

 Each experiment used subjects recruited from university populations as voters in a series of laboratory elections.
 For each session, subjects received instructional information and any questions were answered.
-(See Forsythe, Myerson, Rietz and Weber, 1993, for basic instructions.)
+(See Forsythe et al., 1993, for basic instructions.)
 Each subject participated as a member of several "voting groups" in 24 elections.
 With two voting groups each period, this gives 48 total elections in each session.
-Except for the study of repeated elections in Forsythe, Myerson, Rietz and Weber (1996), each voting group participated in one election before random re-assignment to new groups.2 In each election, the voting group was divided into voters of three "types," differing by their payoffs as given in Figure 1.
+Except for the study of repeated elections in Forsythe et al. (1996), each voting group participated in one election before random re-assignment to new groups.
+In each election, the voting group was divided into voters of three "types," differing by their payoffs as given in Figure 1.
 Voters received complete information about their groups in the sense that they knew these induced preferences exactly.
 At the end of the sessions, subjects received cash payments based on the election winners for the voting groups in which they participated.